Fish Eaters: The Whys and Hows of Traditional Catholicism

 Customs

 Some Catholics will prepare for this feast by praying the Novena to St. Gerard starting on October 7 and ending on October 15, the eve of his feast.
-For the feast itself, the Litany of St. Gerard would be nice to pray.
+St. Joseph's Redemptorist Church, Dundalk, Ireland holds a great communal novena before his feast each year, and thousands of pilgrims -- especially women wanting children -- come from all over to attend.

 Because of his importance to childbirth, pregnant women, and women desiring to become pregnant, may make special devotions to St. Gerard today.
 Handkerchiefs touched to his relics are especially valued by women of childbearing age, and they can be acquired from his shrines in Materdomini, Italy and in Newark, New Jersey in the United States.
+A special prayer for those wanting to become mothers:

-Because of his importance to Italians, you may find big celebrations taking place at Italian and Italian-American parishes.
+Because of St. Gerard's importance to Italians, you may find big celebrations taking place at Italian and Italian-American parishes.
 For ex., St. Lucy's Church in Newark, New Jersey,3 which houses the National Shrine of St. Gerard, has grand celebrations in his honor on or around his feast day, with Masses, processions, music, and, of course, food.
 This parish also offers a "St. Gerard Mass" each month for pregnant women, and for women who desire to become pregnant (the Mass is undoubtedly a Novus Ordo Mass, alas).

 In parts of Italy, candles are lit outside windows and left to burn throughout the night on the eve of his feast.
 The tall glass votives one can find in most grocery stores would be good for the purpose.
 There's also a lovely but plaintive song that can be sung in his honor as well.
 An mp3 of this song, with lyrics below: